Hummus-Ful/hummus-ful.github.io/_posts/2021-01-15-Pickle_Rick.md

 # Potential Rabbit Holes
-## Steganography
+## Stenography
 Nikto found the /assets directory which contains multiple images.
-My first instinct (and maybe yours as well) is to look for hiden data in these files.
+First instinct is to look for hidden data in these files.
 Not in this case.

 # Summary